Our evidence-based analysis of Aniracetam features

 The PAO Stack

-Stacking aniracetam with piracetam and oxiracetam strengthens the perceived effects of all the components in the stack and could potentially extend the period of which the benefits are experienced.
+Stacking aniracetam with piracetam and oxiracetam strengthens the perceived effects of all the components in the stack and may extend the period in which the benefits are experienced.
 Including piracetam may also intensify aniracetam’s anti-depressive and anti-anxiety properties.
-As previously mentioned, it’s also a good idea to include a choline source.
+As previously mentioned, it’s usually a good idea to include a choline source.

-Before attempting a stack this complex, it is recommended that you have experience with the individual components of the stack before combining them.
+Before attempting a stack this complex, it is recommended that you have experience with the individual components before combining them.
 Only consider this stack once you are familiar with each of their respective effects and how you react to them.

-The most frequently reported side effects of aniracetam are headaches and mild nausea, both of which can often be successfully addressed by the addition of a choline source.
+The most frequently reported side effects of aniracetam are headaches and mild nausea, both of which can often be successfully addressed by adding a choline source.

 Some users report a loss of inhibition when taking aniracetam; while not necessarily an unwelcome side effect, a sudden feeling of loss of inhibition could be surprising and perhaps unsettling (especially in retrospect).

 Where to Buy